You are here

 Treatments

 Different treatment methods are recommended for Chinese tallowtree control.
 Grazing is not an option because cattle do not graze Chinese tallowtree.
 Goats will graze it, but they do not prefer it.
 Because many herbivores do not feed on this species, its invasive potential increases.
 Mechanical methods, such as bulldozers or forestry mulchers, will remove large, mature trees, but roots must be destroyed to prevent resprouting.
-Mowing saplings will force the plant to go from a single-stemmed plant to multiple stems.
+Mowing saplings will force the plant to transition from a single-stemmed plant to multiple stems.
 Burning can kill small trees, but effective use depends on having sufficient fuel for an intense fire.
 Several herbicides provide excellent control.
 Table 1 provides more information about the different types of applications, recommended herbicides, and rates.
-It is important to read the herbicide labels because some herbicides will damage other woody plants or forages.
+It is important to read the herbicide labels, because some herbicides will damage other woody plants or forages.
 In addition, there may be grazing and planting restrictions for forage crops (Tables 2 and 3).
 Contact your local MSU Extension office for more information.

 Table 1.
 Methods of application, herbicide formulations, and rates for chemical control of Chinese tallowtree in pasture systems.